thaboxan/THAJAF449_WFO2401_GROUPA_ThaboJafta_SDF10/README.md

-# Cache Bank Landing Page
+# Project Title: Cache Bank Landing Page

+## Project Description

-This is the landing page for Cache Bank.
-It's a responsive website built with HTML, Tailwind CSS, and JavaScript.
+The Cache Bank Landing Page is a responsive website that serves as an introduction to Cache Bank.
+It showcases the bank's services, features, and contact information.
+The project is built using HTML, Tailwind CSS, and JavaScript.

+## Technologies Used

+- HTML
+- Tailwind CSS
+- JavaScript

 ## Features

 - **Responsive Design**: The website is designed to be responsive and looks great on both desktop and mobile devices.
 - **Smooth Scrolling**: The website uses smooth scrolling for a better user experience.
-- **Navigation Bar**: The navigation bar is at the top of the page, making it easy to navigate the website.
+- **Fixed Navigation Bar**: The navigation bar is fixed at the top of the page, making it easy to navigate the website.
 - **Sections**: The website is divided into several sections, including Product, Features, Get Started, and Contact.

-## What I Learned
+## Learning Journey

 Building this website helped me learn and understand several key concepts: